MrJew/darwin/README.md

         index.exposed = True

 Simply substitute "r" with the expression of your choice.

+*NOTE:* dummyinstance.py is runing at http://localhost:8080 and cherrypyinstace.py at http://localhost:8844

 Congratulations  you just used Darwin framework to clone a web service.